7 things every Airbnb guest wants

 Clear guidelines

-In addition to guidelines, city or neighborhood guides are also helpful.
-Have a favorite coffee shop, pub, or restaurant down the street?
+City or neighborhood guides are also helpful.
+Have a favorite coffee shop, pub or restaurant down the street?
 Let your guests know where the best bets are.
-Including transit information and directions to amenities like groceries or gas stations helps your guests feel informed and appreciative of their host turned concierge.
+Including transit information and directions to amenities like groceries or gas stations helps your guests feel informed and appreciative of their host-turned-concierge.

 Privacy and security